Crea tu primer proyecto fotográfico

 Do you dare to start something new?

-If you are excited to take photos.
-If you want to develop your creativity to the maximum, express and tell the world something even if you don’t really know that.
-If you need to discover your photographic identity you must start your PHOTO PROJECTS.
+Suppose you are excited to take photos.
+If you want to develop your creativity to the maximum, express and tell the world something even if you don’t know that.
+To discover your photographic identity, you must start your PHOTO PROJECTS.

-It’s an intimate and sincere act, a commitment to your own work and to your personal development using photography as a tool.
+It’s an intimate and sincere act, a commitment to your work and your personal development using photography as a tool.

-Just as there are no rules for creativity, there should be no rules to create your project from your personal point of view.
+Just as there are no rules for creativity, there should be no rules to creating your project from your point of view.

-PThat is why I propose a series of important elements; a basic scheme that you can follow.
+That is why I propose a series of important elements; a basic scheme you can follow.
 But you must be the one to incorporate what you think your project will need.

 .